jst-build/jst/doc/concepts/built-in-rules.md

 Built-in rules
 ==============

 Targets are defined in `TARGETS` files.
-Each target file is a single `JSON` object.
+Each target file contains a single object.
 If the target name is contained as a key in that object, the corresponding value defines the target; otherwise it is implicitly considered a source file.
-The target definition itself is a `JSON` object as well.
+The target definition itself is a single object as well.
 The mandatory key `"type"` specifies the rule defining the target; the meaning of the remaining keys depends on the rule defining the target.